A Dead Cat, A Lawyer's Call And A 5-Figure Donation: How Media Fell Short On Epstein

 Ward concluded: "In this city, money makes up for all sorts of blemishes."

-In March 2014, a society photographer captured a snap of Ghislaine Maxwell as a guest at a black-tie party held after the Academy Awards in Hollywood.
+In March 2014, a society photographer captured a snap of Maxwell as a guest at a black-tie party held after the Academy Awards in Hollywood.
 The party was sponsored by Vanity Fair.
 It was hosted by Graydon Carter.

 ABC News